An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests

-with $i_{\mathrm{nearest}} = \underset{i'\in\mathcal{I},i\leq i'}{\min}\, i'$ and $i_{\mathrm{max}}=\underset{i'\in \mathcal{I}}{\max}\, i'$.
+with $i_{\mathrm{nearest}} = \min_{i'\in\mathcal{I},i\leq i'}\, i'$ and $i_{\mathrm{max}}=\max_{i'\in \mathcal{I}}\, i'$.

-Thus defined, the $\mu_i$'s are still NDCO so, from Strassen's Theorem, there exists a martingale measure $\mu$ on $\Theta^m$ with these marginals, hence an element of $\mathscr{M}$.
+Thus defined, the $\mu_i$'s satisfy the NDCO property.
+Hence, from Strassen's Theorem, there exists a martingale measure $\mu$ on $\Theta^m$ with these marginals; hence, an element of $\mathscr{M}$.
 As the marginals also calibrate $\Bar{c}$, $\mu$ is actually an element of $\mathscr{M}_{\Bar{c}}$. \end{proof}